dreams-from-dust/Faulty-Calculator/README.md

 * CSS3
 * JavaScript (ES6+)

+### Live Demo

+You can view a live demonstration of this project here: [https://dreams-from-dust.github.io/Faulty-Calculator/](https://dreams-from-dust.github.io/Faulty-Calculator/)

 ### Getting Started

-To view this project, simply clone this repository to your local machine and open the `index.html` file in your web browser.
+Simply clone this repsitory to your local machine and open the `index.html` file in your web browser.